Last updated on April 9, 2026

 Lurrus of the Dream-Den

-Lurrus of the Dream-Den is banned in lots of Constructed formats, including Modern and Legacy, and for good reason.
-It’s an all-star in formats like Cube and Timeless.
+Lurrus of the Dream-Den is banned in lots of Constructed formats, including Modern and Legacy, and for good reason: it's one of Magic's best creatures, period.
+This nightmare’s an all-star in formats like Cube and Timeless.
 Lurrus allows you to cast a permanent with mana value 2 or less from your graveyard on each of your turns, so this has implications with aristocrat strategies, weenie strategies, and much more.

 Of course, you won’t be able to play expensive permanents if Lurrus is your companion, but the consistency it offers is more than worth the effort.
 Being able to “draw” a card from your graveyard every turn brings Lurrus of the Dream-Den to the top of the list.